Secuoyas-Experience/covid-19-es/README.md

 | casos_recuperados | Recuperados acumulado | Recovered cumulative |
 | casos_confirmado_diario | nuevos casos infectados | new infected |

-** new infected are calculated: total amount of infected - Total maount of infected previous day **
+new infected cases are calculated.
+The formula used is:

-+ Subject - Acumulado for cumulative
+* Total amount of infected (t) - Total amount of infected (t-1) *

 ### Data by Ministry of Health (datos-ministerio-salud)